MarcusTomlinson/glfw/README.md

-First, edit the line: `data_in.elf_path = "..."` in FlutterEmbedderGLFW.cc to point to where your app.so will end up.
+First, edit the lines: `data_in.elf_path = "..."` and `std::string assets_path = "...";` in FlutterEmbedderGLFW.cc to point to where your elf and assets files will end up.

 Then run the following: